rpm-software-management/rpm/CONTRIBUTING.md

 so do not check for it.
 Also ll "destructor" type functions in rpm accept NULL arguments, don't check for it separately.

+Avoid using assert().
+Instead, handle the error gracefully.
+For instance, a function that verifies signatures should consider a NULL signature to be invalid, just like a malformed non-NULL signature.

 ### Miscellaneous

 While many details differ and lot of it does not apply at all, the [Linux